lmcconnell1665/McConnellWeb/content/posts/iia-chatt-power-bi-training.md

 Throughout the presentation I will do a lot of walk thrus and demos.
 All of the data, detailed instructions, and solution files can be found below.
 A majority of these resources were created by Mircosoft and the latest versions can be found [here](https://powerbi.microsoft.com/en-us/diad/).

-- Event Presentation (will be posted after event)
+- Event Presentation (email me if you want a copy)

 ***
 ## Demo 1: Install Power BI